 top of page

-A health and safety representative represents groups of people in a workplace that have been sectioned into “work groups” within that business for the purpose of facilitating quality communications between management and the workforce on workplace health and safety matters that require consultation with staff.
+A health and safety representative (HSR) represents groups of people in a workplace that have been sectioned into “work groups” for the purpose of consulting on workplace health and safety matters that affect or may affect members of the workgroup.

 HSR Frequently Asked Questions